 Defining the cybersecurity risk assessment

-With the growing threat of cyber attacks, many companies are prioritizing their create a safe and digitally secure business environment.
+With the growing threat of cyber attacks, many companies are prioritizing their cybersecurity risk as a first step to create a safe and digitally secure business environment.

 - Analyze current business systems and processes